 b.
 Gases included in the calculation; whether CO2, CH4, N2O, HFCs, PFCs, SF6, NF3, or all.

-CO2, CH4, N2O, HFCs, PFCs and SF6 from burning fossil fuels were the gases included in the calculation.
+CO2 from burning fossil fuels was the gas included in the calculation.

 c.
 Biogenic CO2 emissions in metric tons of CO2 equivalent.

 No data available as biogenic CO2 emissions are not relevant in our business model.